 Last week Rep. Frank Wolf (R-VA), asked Sen. Webb to lift the hold placed on the legislation.
 Wolf has talked to Webb personally and to his staff.

-Part of the letter Rep. Wolf sent to Sen. Webb reads: “…I would venture that the Coptic Christians, Baha’is, Chaldo-Assyrians, Ahmadis, small remaining Jewish population and countless other religious minorities throughout the Middle East and South Central Asia who face daily persecution, hardship, violence, instability and even death would be hard-pressed to see your objection to this straight-forward, bipartisan legislation.
+Part of the letter Rep. Wolf sent to Sen. Webb reads: “…I would venture that the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christians, Baha’is, Chaldo-Assyrians, Ahmadis, small remaining Jewish population and countless other religious minorities throughout the Middle East and South Central Asia who face daily persecution, hardship, violence, instability and even death would be hard-pressed to see your objection to this straight-forward, bipartisan legislation.

 “Will a special envoy guarantee these communities’ survival – and even flourishing – in the lands they have inhabited for centuries?
 I do not know.
 But I am certain, that to do nothing is not an option – lest on this administration’s and this Congress’ watch we witness a Middle East emptied of ancient faith communities, foremost among them the beleaguered Christian community.”

 Sally Rae, Advocacy Assistant at Open Doors USA, states: “We applaud Rep. Wolf’s efforts to urge Sen. Webb to lift his hold on S. 1245.
 The creation of a Special Envoy will add a strategic voice of support to these vulnerable regions, especially countries such as Syria, Egypt and Iran.
 It would communicate that the United States is doing all we can to stem the persecution, violence and even death that religious minorities face in these countries.